-When Enhanced Security is enabled on these NetVista models, you can use the installation program to install the software, but you must use the Configuration/Setup Utility to enable the embedded Security Chip.
-After you have enabled the chip, you can use the Administrator Utility to generate the hardware keys.
+When Enhanced Security is enabled on these NetVista models, you can use the installation program to install the software, but you must use the Configuration/Setup Utility to enable the IBM embedded Security Subsystem.
+After you have enabled the IBM embedded Security Subsystem, you can use the Administrator Utility to generate the encryption keys.